Not everyone who pays rent for a room or a property is a tenant. Some only have a license to remain in that property and are “licensees”.

 A lodger is normally a person living in a room in the landlord’s home.
 However, "lodger" is not a legal term.
 If you're lodging in your landlord's home, you'll need to figure out if your agreement to live there is a "licence agreement" or a "tenancy agreement".

 If your landlord has a right to enter your room from time to time, provides cleaning, cooking or other services and shares some common facilities with you, you're probably a licensee.
-If you have a lock on your bedroom door and your landlord needs permission to enter the parts of the property that you rent, you are probably a tenant.
+If you have a lock on your bedroom door or if your landlord needs permission to enter the parts of the property that you rent, you are probably a tenant.

 You will be a sub-tenant if you have an agreement to rent a room or property from another tenant.
 The original tenant needs to have the landlord’s permission to let the property to a sub-tenant.
 Your landlord will be the actual tenant, rather than the owner of the building.